 1. Blissful beach destination

 Zanzibar is the home of idyllic beaches, balmy weather & warm tropical waters.
-This archipelago is renowned for clear warm waters, coral reefs and rich marine diversity making it a perfect under-water destination for snorkeling and diving.
+This archipelago is renowned for clear warm waters, coral reefs and rich marine diversity making it a perfect under-water destination for snorkelling and diving.
 If it is lazy days along white sandy beaches that you are after - Zanzibar is hard to beat.
 But, in addition to the perfect beach destination, Zanzibar is also full of options for nature lovers, culture vultures, and adventurers.

 2. Unique and vibrant culture and architecture